-Currently, the Global Health Initiative partners with anesthesia providers in several countries, including:
+The Global Health Initiative has worked with anesthesia colleagues in several developing areas:

 Currently, the Global Health Initiative is partnering with the Department of Anesthesiology and Intensive Care at the Komfo Anokye Teaching Hospital (KATH) in Kumasi, Ghana.
 To better serve the Ghanaian anesthesia community, members of the Global Health Initiative have launched the Global Regional Anesthesia Curriculum Engagement (GRACE) protocol.
 GRACE is a research tool that provides a standardized approach to design, administer and measure changes associated with implementing a locally-tailored curriculum in these areas.